 The Nevada sports betting industry is still putting up some monster numbers, and there has been plenty of growth in recent years.
-Both retail and online sports betting is available in the state, and Nevada has been able to attract some of the biggest operators in the industry.
+Both retail and online sports betting is available in NV.
+Because of this, NV has been able to attract some of the biggest operators in the industry.

 In October 2020, the total sports betting handle in Nevada was more than $660 million, which is the state record.
-Nevada sports betting has accounted for billions in revenue since it first launched in 1949, and that will continue in the future.
+Nevada sports betting has accounted for billions in revenue since it first launched in 1949.

 Even though Nevada is no longer the biggest sports betting market in the United States, it is still a huge market with room to grow.
-Sports betting will always be a huge part of the fabric of Nevada, and the economy depends on the revenue.
+Sports betting will always be a huge part of the fabric of Nevada and it’s economy.

 - Read “Moneyline Explained” to know about this popular type of betting.